Nov 25, 2025

 Alma requires browsing therapist profiles, submitting consultation requests, and waiting for responses.
 Some therapists offer instant consultation booking, while others take up to two business days to reply.
 After your consultation call, you'll schedule your first therapy session, which may be scheduled for days or weeks away, depending on availability.

 Legion Health appointments are typically available within days, with many patients booking next-day visits.
 Evening and weekend slots fit work schedules without consultation calls.
 You book directly and begin psychiatric treatment at your first appointment, where your provider looks at your symptoms and can prescribe medication if appropriate.
+For more information on different virtual care options, see our comparison of AI mental health platforms.

 ADHD Testing and Treatment